kazik-orzechowski/Warsztaty_Twitter/README.md

 # Warsztaty_Twitter

-This is a Java 1.8 twitter like application that provides the main functions such as signing up, logging in, posting, viewing (in progress) and commenting (in progress) tweets, sending and viewing private messages (in progress), an admin system (in progress), etc.
+This is a Java 1.8 twitter like application that provides the main functions such as signing up, logging in, posting, selecting and deselecting users, viewing tweets of followed users commenting tweets, sending and viewing private messages (in progress), admin panel, etc.

 ## Setup